mozilla-l10n/documentation/src/products/review/signoffs.md

 ![Sign-offs table repository](../../assets/images/signoffs/signoffs_table.png)

-A green checkmark is displayed in the *Status* column if the locale has a sign-off, while it’s empty if there are no sign-offs for this locale.
-This typically happens for brand new locales that are only shipping in Nightly.
+A green checkmark is displayed in the *Status* column if the locale has a sign-off, while it’s empty if there are no sign-offs.
+This only happens for brand new locales that are only shipping in Nightly.

 The *Action* column can display several icons:
 * A prohibited icon indicates that there is no activity after the last sign-off (belonging to a previous version), and therefore it’s not possible to do an updated sign-off.